clojure-emacs/clj-refactor.el/README.md

 When you open a blank `.clj`-file, clj-refactor inserts the namespace declaration for you.

-It will also add the relevant `:use` clauses in test files, normally using `clojure.test`, but if you're depending on midje in your `project.clj` it uses that instead.
+It will also add the relevant `:use` clauses in test files, normally using `clojure.test`, but if you're depending on *midje* or *expectations* in your `project.clj` it uses that instead.

 Like clojure-mode, clj-refactor presumes that you are postfixing your